Essay 344 – Some people think that keeping pets is good for children

 Model Answer 1:

-In recent times, pet-related injuries have sparked heated debates about whether it is wholesome for children to be around pets.
-In this essay, I shall argue that such dangers are overemphasised and that children receive substantive emotional and psychological benefits from having pets.
+Whether it is wholesome for children to be around pets has sparked a heated debate in recent times.
+In this essay, I shall discuss both perspectives and argue that such dangers are overemphasised and that children receive substantive emotional and psychological benefits from having pets.

-Secondly, pets have positive impacts on a child’s psychology.
-This is because young pet owners frequently empathise with their pets and perform a diverse range of actions to maintain their well-being (e.g. feeding, grooming, administering medicine, etc).
+On the other hand, supporters of children having pets often highlight that pets have positive impacts on a child’s psychology.
+This is because young pet owners frequently empathise with their pets and perform a diverse range of actions to maintain their well-being (e.g. feeding, grooming, administering medicine, and so on).
 For example, the Cambridge Developmental Psychology Unit found that children who had grown up with pets were 30% less likely to bully others and to resolve conflicts through aggression.
 Consequently, it is undeniable that a child’s prosociality and mental health can be improved through exposure to pets.
+Moreover, the presence of a pet can teach children important life skills, such as responsibility and empathy.

 The topic of whether or not keeping pets is beneficial for children has been a topic of discussion for some time.
 While some people believe that pets are beneficial to children’s development, others argue that keeping pets can be dangerous and unhealthy for them.
-In my opinion, I agree with the former viewpoint, as there are many benefits that pets can bring to children’s lives.
+This essay will discuss both views.
+Personally, I agree with the former viewpoint, as there are many benefits that pets can bring to children’s lives.

-To begin with, pets can help children to develop a sense of responsibility.
+On the contrary, supporters of letting children have pets say that pets can help children develop a sense of responsibility.
 When children are given the task of taking care of a pet, such as feeding and walking a dog, they learn to be accountable for another living being.
 This can help them to develop a sense of empathy and compassion, which are important qualities in any individual.
 Moreover, pets can provide children with a sense of companionship and love.
 For many children, having a pet can be a source of comfort and support during difficult times.
 Pets can also help children to develop their social skills, as they learn to interact with their pets and with other pet owners in their community.

-In conclusion, while there are risks associated with keeping pets, I believe that the benefits of having a pet far outweigh the risks.
+In conclusion, while there may be some risks associated with keeping pets by young children, I believe that the benefits of having a pet are substantial.
 Therefore, I think that parents should consider getting a pet for their children, but should also take steps to ensure that their children are safe and healthy around their pets.

 Leave a Reply